Australian Seashells P/L - 5 Ealing Mews, Kingsley WA 6026, Australia. web: www.seashells.net, e-mail: info@seashells.net.au

 NOTES ON ZOILA

-Zoila decipiens E A Smith, 1880 A moderately common species found from Exmouth on the N/W coast of Australia up to the Australia, NT border.
+Zoila decipiens E A Smith, 1880 Moderately common species, found from Exmouth on the N/W coast of Australia up to the Northern Territory border.

-Zoila eludens Raybaudi, 1991 A species from Exmouth, Australia, WA, Z. eludens was once extremely rare.
-It then became moderately available and now numbers are limited again.
-The very small local habitat and limited population size could see this shell become very rare again.
+Zoila eludens Raybaudi, 1991 A beautiful species from Exmouth, WA - once extremely rare, then becoming moderately available.
+Now numbers are very limited again due to the very small local habitat area and limited population size.

-Zoila friendii Gray, 1831 A moderately uncommon species (particularly in GEM condition), found between Esperance (subspecies vercoi) and Geraldton on the west coast of Australia, WA.
+Zoila friendii Gray, 1831 A moderately uncommon species (particularly in GEM condition), found between Esperance (ssp. vercoi) and Geraldton on the west coast of WA.

 Zoila friendii vercoi Schilder,1930 The eastern range form of Zoila friendii local to the Albany to Esperance area - a variable species with a wide range of sizes, shapes and colour forms.